Patterson II (DD-392)

-The second Patterson (DD–392) was laid down 23 July 1933 by the Puget Sound Navy Yard, Bremerton, Wash.; launched 6 May 1937; sponsored by Miss Elizabeth P. Patterson; and commissioned 22 September 1937, Comdr.
+The second Patterson (DD–392) was laid down 23 July 1933 at Bremerton, Wash., by the Puget Sound Navy Yard; launched on 6 May 1937; sponsored by Miss Elizabeth P. Patterson; and commissioned on 22 September 1937, Cmdr.
 Francis T. Spellman in command.

 Patterson was moored at Pearl Harbor when the Japanese carrier-based planes attacked 7 December 1941.
 Her gunners sped to battle stations, opened fire, and blasted one enemy plane out of the sky.
 Within an hour the destroyer men were searching for possible enemy submarines off the harbor entrance.